DigiLEP is a national research project being carried out by the Centre for Education and Lifelong Learning (CELL) Research team at NCI.

 Busra Gultekin

-Busra Gultekin is an experienced researcher with a background in early childhood education and mixed-methods research.
-Her work focuses on digital literacy, educator engagement, and data analysis to support evidence-based practice in the ECEC.
-She contributes to survey coordination, focus group facilitation, and stakeholder communication for the DigiLEP project.
+Busra Gultekin is an experienced researcher with a background in early childhood education, mental health and mixed-methods research.
+Her work focuses on digital literacy and educator engagement.
+She contributes to survey coordination, focus group facilitation, data analysis and stakeholder communication for the DigiLEP project.

 Additional Resources